anoosha-tariq/Anoosha-Portfolio-2025/index.md

 * Led partnerships with 20+ local businesses, securing internships and mentorship opportunities for students.
 * Boosted membership by 30% through strategic marketing and recruitment campaigns.

-**Vice President Business Society (LGS)**
-* Led a team of 20 members, fostering innovation and collaboration in robotics projects and events.
-* Organized 5+ robotics competitions, attracting over 100 participants and sponsors.
-* Coordinated robotics workshops, improving student participation and skills by 40%.

 ---

-#### 🌍 Volunteering
+### 🌍 Volunteering

 **Intern (Rising Sun Institute for Special Children)**
 * Fundraised $5000 for special needs children through a 15 days door to door campaign.
-* Supported over 30 children in the daily activities of special children
+* Supported over 30 children in the daily activities of special children.
-* Developed and tracked progress for 15 children, ensuring their developmental milestones were achieved in line with school objectives.
+* Developed and tracked progress for 15 children, ensuring their developmental milestones were achieved.
 * Organized 20+ weekly recreational activities, boosting children’s motor skills by 10% over a 6-month period.